 This post contains affiliate links.
 See our sponsor and affiliate disclosure here.

-There are many varieties of Snowball Bushes including the Japanese snowball bush, the Chinese snowball bush and the most common variety that we are going to talk about today, the European/common (Eastern) snowball bush.
+There are many varieties of Snowball Bushes including the Japanese snowball bush, the Chinese snowball viburnum and the most common variety that we are going to talk about today, the European/common (Eastern) snowball bush.

 Snowball viburnum flowers are interesting in that they resemble hydrangeas, but one of the many differences are their growth habits.
 The Eastern viburnum flowerheads tend to grow and hang loosely in an alternate pattern with 4-7 blooms the along their branch, and seem to give a little “quake” or “simmer” in he breeze or when shaken.
 Hydrangeas are more static on the end of their stiff stems .
 There is something sweet and romantic with the way the viburnum flower-heads move in the breeze.
 This variety also happens to be fragrance-free.
 If you prefer scent, plant a more fragrant snowball variety such as Viburnum Carlesii.